 YouTube is also a site where about 5 BILLION videos are viewed on an average day.
 In an average month, 80% of 18-to-49-year-olds say they are regularly watching videos, according to Hubspot.

 Now can you start to see why 45% of marketers plan to add YouTube to their content and marketing strategies this year?
 Dental YouTube advertising is growing in popularity for these reasons and more.

 What types of ads can a dentist run on YouTube?

 We currently live in an era where you either pay a monthly fee for a commercial free viewing experience (Netflix) or you pay with your eyeballs and your time to watch a show or a video that has commercials.
-Commercials are just part of how the world works, and they are crazy effective.
+Commercials are just part of how the world works, and they are a crazy effective part of dental PPC marketing.
 Here are the three most common types of ads you’ll see on YouTube.

 - TrueView Ads – These are the standard YouTube ads.
 They can be set to play at the start of a video, part way through or at the end of a video.
 You pay for these types of ads only when people actually watch the ad (for a minimum of 30 seconds) or interact with your brand by clicking your call to action.
 YouTube will tell you that for a TrueView ad to qualify as “skippable”; you’ll have to submit a video that’s as short as 12 seconds or a long as six minutes long.
 Ads that cannot be skipped should between 15 to 20 seconds.

 - Bumper Ads – These ads run quickly before your video starts but they are short and sweet.
 With just six seconds to get your point across, these ads can be a little tricky to concept and create.
 But they can also be a ton of fun.
 Users generally cannot skip bumper ads, meaning you’ll get a lot of views, but you’ll also pay for those views.